29th-Day/29th-Day/README.md

 ### [rust-wiiu](https://github.com/rust-wiiu)

 Creating a Rust ecosystem for Nintendo Wii U™ Homebrew software.
 Rust has many modern features missing in C/C++ and interopability with existing code.
-The project integrates with the devkitPro toolchain to offer system-level access and provides modern, idiomatic Rust APIs for enhanced ease of use and safety.
-It also supports standard Rust tooling for package management, code formatting, and documentation.
-It includes several featured projects covering many parts of Homebrew development, including main applications, plugins, graphics, networking, etc.
+The code was written from scratch but influenced by existing C code.

 ### [Cellular Automata](https://github.com/29th-Day/CellularAutomata)

 Experimental Cellular Automata implementation for learning purposes in C++ with CUDA kernels and simple GUI.
-Instead of having the fixed set of discrete rules like _Game of Life_, the rules were implemented as a modifiable pair of convolution kernel und activation function.
-This allows for continuous cell state and more diverse behaviour.
+The rules were implemented as a modifiable pair of convolution kernel und activation function.
 Inspired by [Emergend Garden](https://youtu.be/3H79ZcBuw4M).

 ## Stack